yard

 The number one reason new yellow flowers fail is uneven watering in the first month.

 Stick to deep, occasional water instead of daily sprinkles.
-Most established perennials like black eyed susan drifts and yarrow patches prefer a good soak once a week in average weather.
+Most established perennials like black eyed susan drifts and Yarrow patches prefer a good soak once a week in average weather.

 • fiber_manual_recordPlanting depth: Match original soil line on the stem